pulumi/pulumi/README.md

 ### Installing the Runtime Libraries

-Coconut needs to know where to look for its runtime, library, etc.  By default, it will look in `/usr/local/coconut`, however you can override this with the `COCOPATH` variable.
-Normally it's easiest just to create a symlink:

-    $ ln -s $GOPATH/src/github.com/pulumi/coconut /usr/local/coconut
+By default, Coconut looks for its runtime libraries underneath `/usr/local/coconut`.  `$COCOPATH` overrides this.

-Please refer to the [libraries README](libs/README.md) for additional details on the development setup.
+Please refer to the [libraries README](libs/README.md) for details on additional installation requirements.

 ### Debugging